 There are ways of keeping your splint clean and dry!
 We can provide you with specialised plastic sheeting.
 Mr Naqui and his therapist will take you through the options.

-It is not uncommon for there to be some swelling after surgery, particularly if the hand is not elevated or the fingers are not moved.
+Some swelling after surgery is expected, particularly if the hand is not elevated or the fingers are not moved.
 This may result in your dressing feeling a little tight.
 Keeping your hand elevated and moving your fingers are important to help reduce swelling.
-Whilst the tightness and swelling maybe very temporary, it is advised that you get intouch with Mr Naqui’s hand therapist via the Contact page.
+Whilst the tightness and swelling maybe very temporary, it is advised that you get in touch with Mr Naqui’s hand therapist via the Contact page if this is not resolving.

 This will depend upon your condition and the type of work you do.
 Mr Naqui’s will discuss this with you.
-For an outline please see the list of handwrist and elbow conditions.
+For an outline please see the list of hand and wrist conditions.

 This will depend upon your condition.
 Mr Naqui will discuss this with you.
 In general try and plan not to drive before your first follow-up appointment.